gezonthenet/kingkernahan/README.md

 ## Permissions

 This tool requires read permissions to your activities.
-Your personal information or activities is not stored anywhere by me.
+Snapshots of your KOMs/CRs will be saved to your local browser storage.

 ## Website